kjosib/sophie/docs/tech/vm.rst

 Felt the performance impact of Sophie's Python-based tree-walk runtime for the first time.
 The example code for the 2-3 tree library completes relatively quickly, but given a bit more input it slowed noticeably.
-I probably first began to consider implementing a Sophie-specific bytecode VM at that point.
+I probably first began to consider making a Sophie-specific bytecode VM at that point.

 Later, I ran across an article about someone seeing a major performance boost switching a tree-walker to a byte-code VM.
 And his tree-walker was probably already in C.